5 Studies that Support Using Blue Light Therapy for Eczema

 Results confirmed that blue light therapy suppresses inflammation by preventing dendritic cell maturation and cytokine release.

-Dendritic cells start out as phagocytes that act as vacuum cleaners for the immune system.
+Dendritic cells start as phagocytes that act as vacuum cleaners for the immune system.

-The light prevented these cells from acquiring inflammation-inducing properties that are over-expressed in eczema.
+The light prevented these cells from acquiring inflammation-inducing properties over-expressed in eczema.

 The higher doses of light produced proportionately more inflammatory suppression.